ucd-library/cork-app-utils/README.md

    * @returns {Promise}
    */
   async get(id) {
+    // get current state
+    let state = this.store.get(id);

     // wait for the service to do it's thing
     // if you are interested in the loading events
     // you will want to set event listeners try {

+      // check to see if we are already loading this resource if( state.state === 'loading' ) {
+        // make sure you store the request promise in the store as 'request'
+        // then you can await here on it as a semaphore, preventing duplicate
+        // requests if multiple UI elements request a resource at the same time await state.request;
+      } else {
         // the return from the service is the network respons
         // not the state response which is stored in the store await this.service.get(id);
+      }

     } catch(e) {
-      // handle network error here if you want
+      // handle network error here if you want to handle in model
-      // but error state should be capture by store
+      // but error state should be capture by store and UI elements
+      // should react to the error state event
     }

     // regardless of the network success/failure of request above